 How Showing Product Recommendations in the Order Confirmation Email Can Boost Sales

 Ah, the order confirmation email / receipt… the forgotten part of the email marketing ecosystem.
 Email receipts get a whopping 70% open rate, so you can’t afford to just take them for granted and go with out of the box receipts from Shopify.

-Order confirmation emails are a fantastic place to promote additional products to shoppers.
+Order confirmation emails are a fantastic place to promote additional products or upsells to shoppers.
 There’s never a better time to make product recommendations or push your best-sellers than right after a purchase has been made.
 Customer trust is typically very high at this point or they would not have made a purchase in the first place.

 How To Add Product Recommendations to Shopify Order Confirmations in Mailchimp